roie123/roie123/README.md

 # Roie Ivri - Full Stack Developer
-m an enthusiastic Full Stack Developer, passionate about solving real-world problems through technology.
+I'm an enthusiastic Full Stack Developer, passionate about solving real-world problems through technology.
 I embarked on an exciting journey in Full Stack Development a year and a half ago, completing an intensive course that equipped me with a diverse range of skills.
 Additionally, I'm currently enrolled in the Open University for Software Engineering💻 , where I continue to expand my knowledge at my own pace out of sheer interest and curiosity.

 My dedication to Full Stack Development stems from my deep-rooted passion for building innovative solutions.
 I believe in the transformative power of technology and its ability to make a positive impact in people's lives.
 Whether it's creating seamless user experiences or tackling complex backend challenges, I'm always eager to dive into new projects that challenge me and push me to grow.
 ## Areas/Technologies I Am Comfortable in